 Knowing when to replace your brake pads is crucial for your safety and the performance of your vehicle.
 Here are some common signs and guidelines for brake pad replacement:

-- If the brake pad thickness is 3 mm or less, it’s time to replace them.
+- In millimeters If the brake pad thickness is 3 mm, it’s time to replace them.

 - If you hear squealing or screeching noises when you apply the brakes, it’s a sign that your brake pads are worn and need replacement.